A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Solving the inverse kinematic problem with the CGS-QE algorithm

-The main steps are implemented using SymPy on the top of Python and Risa/Asir connected with OpenXM infrastructure for communicating mathematical software systems, as the implementation in our previous research \cite{hor-ter-mik2020}.
+\Cref{alg:main} is implemented using SymPy on the top of Python and Risa/Asir connected with OpenXM infrastructure for communicating mathematical software systems, as the implementation in our previous research \cite{hor-ter-mik2020}.
 A difference between our previous and present implementations is the purpose of the use of Risa/Asir.
-While Risa/Asir has been used for computing Gr\"obner bases in our previous implementation, it was used for the real root counting (Step M2) in the present implementation.
+While Risa/Asir has been used for computing Gr\"obner bases in our previous implementation, now it is used for the real root counting in the present implementation.